0-complexity/0-access/README.md

 ```

 ## CLI parameters explained
-- client_id: The Itsyou.Online client id of the client_id / client_secret pair for the organization authenticating 0-access.py towards the Itsyou.online oauth provider.
-See section about setting up details in Itsyou.Online in the following paragragh.
+- organization: The organization in Itsyou.online of which people need to be member of to be able to have access to the 0-access server.
 - client_secret: The Itsyou.Online client secret of the client_id / client_secret pair authenticating 0-access.py towards the Itsyou.online oauth provider.
 See section about setting up details in Itsyou.Online in the following paragragh.
-- organization: The organization in Itsyou.online of which people need to be member of to be able to have access to the 0-access server.
 - uri: The public exposed uri that users need to target to access the 0-access server.
 - port: The port to which the 0-access server needs to listen for incomming http requests.
 It is recommended to put a reverse proxy server in front of the 0-access server that accepts https connections and proxies them to the 0-access http server.
 - ssh_ip: The ip address that users need to target to ssh to the 0-access server.